 Once you have determined the billing policy, go to the Cloud Billing Policies page to get detailed information on how retention works for that plan and the true amount of data you are billed for.

 The Offsite Audit Report is a detailed report that shows how your data is stored in the Cloud.
 It can give you some good ideas of which data you would like to remove.
 See the article Offsite Audit Report for more details on how to view and use this report.

 There are two methods to submit a prune request:

 - Support ticket is automatically created.

 - Needed information is placed in an organized manner, which can prevent confusion.

 - Can be attached to an existing ticket.

 - Ability to create multiple forms if needed.
 (Multiple devices)

 - Can be downloaded/stored locally for easy access.

-When completing the E-Form prune request, you can find the Server Number within your Partner Portal by hovering over the Offsite value on the ribbon for your device.
-See Figure 2 below.
+When completing the E-Form prune request, you can find the Server Number within your Partner Portal in the Offsite card within Device Status.